Aakash Repeater Courses

 A desert cooler cools better on a hot and dry day.
 It is because the inner walls of the cooler get sprinkled by the water continuously and due to warm, dry weather, this water gets evaporated.

-Evaporation cause cooling of the present air inside of the cooler.
-This cold air is sent in the room by a fan.
+Evaporation causes cooling of the present air inside of the cooler.
+This cold air is sent into the room by a fan.

 Answer:

-The water inside the earthen pot become cold during the summer because the earthen pot is porous with a lot of pores in it.
+The water inside the earthen pot becomes cold during the summer because the earthen pot is porous with a lot of pores.
 So, water comes out on the surface of the earthen pot, and this water gets evaporated.

-And thus the temperature of water present inside the pot has a much lower temperature than outside, and hence water becomes cold.
+And thus the temperature of water present inside the pot is much lower than outside, and hence the water becomes cold.

 Answer: